jeff-160/CrowJS/docs.md

 ## Syntax

-The syntax for macros in CrowJS is generally the same as in C++, except for the requirement that macros must be placed at the top of the file.
+The syntax for macros in CrowJS is essentially the same as in C++, except for two changes.
+- Macros must be declared at the top of the file
+- There are no variadic macro functions

 ---